-The Queen’s love of horses is well documented and you only have to see a photograph of her in the company of any horse, to see it shine through.
+The Queen’s particular love of horses is well documented and you only have to see a photograph of her in the company of any horse, to see it shine through.
 Her lifelong love of horses began when her father, (the future King George VI) gave Princess Elizabeth and her younger sister Princess Margaret a pony – a rotund little Shetland called Peggy.
 Many ponies followed including a former pit pony that the King and Queen saw when they visited a coal mine in Durham.
 The small pony was just about to head down the pit but within minutes was presented to the King and Queen as a gift for the young princesses.

 The Queen has had many gift horses presented to her over the years, but the most famous and said to be the Queen’s favourite was Burmese, a black mare gifted to the Queen by the Royal Canadian Mounted Police in 1969.
 She was trained and ready for the first Trooping of the Colour later that same year and went on to be the Queen’s mount until she retired after the 1986 ceremony.
 Burmese was stunning to look at, and she also portrayed considerable courage when in 1981 during the Trooping of the Colour parade, someone fired six blank shots into the crowd.
 Burmese was startled but displaying her expert horsemanship, the Queen mounted in side saddle, soon brought her under control.
 Burmese continued to be the Queen’s mount on many famous occasions, including riding out informingly with the US President Ronald Reagan.